-The Directors are currently evaluating options to fund the FDA trials in the USA.
-Any additional equity financing may be dilutive to Shareholders and investors, and debt financing, if available, may involve restrictions on financing and operating activities.
+The Directors are currently determining alternatives to fund the FDA trials in the USA including partnership.
+The Company is actively negotiating the terms of a final License agreement with DraxImage.
+In the event final terms cannot be agreed between DraxImage and Cyclopharm, the Directors are committed to progressing the funding of the FDA trials independently.
+Any additional equity financing may be dilutive to shareholders and debt financing, if available, may involve restrictions on financing and operating activities.
 There can be no assurance that Cyclopharm will be able to raise such financing on favourable terms or at all.